stardot/inf_format/inf_format_full.md

 Keys starting with `_` are syntactically valid, but reserved for future expansion in some unspecified way.

-The access field is a symbolic string, upper case or lower case, or `Locked`, or `LOCKED`.
+The access field is a sequence of Acorn attribute chars, upper case or lower case, or `Locked`, or `LOCKED`.

     access_field = "LOCKED" / "Locked" / 1*("E" / "e" / "L" / "l" / "W" / "w" / "R" / "r" / "D" / "d")

-The access field syntax is not always obviously non-hex.
-Tools MAY interpret `E` or `D` (or their lower-case equivalents) as symbolic.
-(Rationale: it's guesswork and the spec can't enforce anything.)
+The access field syntax is not always unambiguously non-hex.
+If given the choice between `hex_field` and `access_field`, tools SHOULD interpret `E` or `D` (or their lower-case equivalents) as matching `access_field`.
+(Rationale: it's always guesswork, and it'll probably be 2 hex digits if output as a byte.
+This is probably the least bad way to do it.)

 If it otherwise looks like hex, it SHOULD be treated as hex.
 (Rationale: Seems safest, but, as above regarding the guesswork aspect. `ED` and `DE` aren't valid Acorn attributes, nor are duplicated letters such as the `DDDDDD` in Hypersports.)